Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/A2_Configuring/Process.md

 # Configuring

-The configuration consists of listing the information in matrices and thinking about how we want to use this information in the analyses, simulations and optimizations on the building envelope.
+The configuration consists of listing information in matrices and thinking about how we want to use this information in the analyses, simulations and optimizations on the building envelope.
 The size of the voxels is determined and we have started with the first part of the analyses.

 ## Program of requirements
-After finishing the metronetwork, the square meters and some properties of the different spaces are specified in the table below.
+After finishing the metronetwork, we have specified the square meters and some properties of the different spaces in the table below.

 <table><thead><tr class="header"><th>Area</th><th>m² and explanation</th></tr></thead><tbody><tr class="odd"><td>Student housing</td><td>30 m² times 80 units = 2400 m²</p><p>
 - Small private kitchen </p><p>